I write short stories and very short stories every now and then.

 I wrote a bunch of flash-fiction stories in highschool.
 This one from 2009 is my favourite.

-A collection of very brief pieces, ranging subject from fantasy to silly humour and in length from a couple of paragraphs to just under a thousand words.
+A collection of very brief pieces, ranging in subject from fantasy to silly humour and in length from a couple of paragraphs to just under a thousand words.